danieldelarivam/danieldelarivam.github.io/content/poetry/example.md

 Play this silk song between sand, clouds, and foam.

-The paddles will stop between the waves amidst floating fish, and broken ropes will fly, dancing in the air adrift.
+The paddles will stop between the waves amidst floating fish,<br />
+and broken ropes will fly, dancing in the air adrift.

-This song of shadow, which only shows values of air, will cease.
+This song of shadow, which only shows values of air, will cease.{space}{space}
 Our life will not be, perhaps not even the dust we were.

-And the memories will dissolve their deserted dunes, and in new boats, eternal men will sail.
+And the memories will dissolve their deserted dunes,\ and in new boats, eternal men will sail.

 *by Daniel de la Riva Massaad*